As Nicholas dissipates, two more named storms could develop this weekend

 Area to watch off African coastline

 A suspicious area of disturbed weather called Invest 95L ejected offshore of Senegal in western Africa earlier this week.
-Invest 95L is located about 800 miles west-southwest of the Cabo Verde Islands, and is drifting nearly due west.
+Invest 95L is located about 800 miles west-southwest of the Cabo Verde Islands and is drifting nearly due west.

 Shower and thunderstorm activity has struggled to materialize and remain sustained, though the system possesses healthy spin and is decently consolidated.
 Despite the obstacles that have plagued it thus far, it will likely become a tropical depression or storm by the start of the workweek.

-There are signs it will gradually develop, and could approach or skirt the northern Leeward Islands by Tuesday.
+There are signs it will gradually develop and could approach or skirt the northern Leeward Islands by Tuesday.
 Then it becomes a question of how quickly it “recurves” north-northeast and out to sea.
 While it probably will avoid most land masses, one should never let their guard down in September.